The time interpretation of expected utility theory: Technical

 Thus we have a condition on $u(t)$ which suffices to make $\bar{r}=\ave{r}$, namely that it be a stochastic process whose additive increments are stationary and independent.
 This means that $u(t)$ is, in general, a L\'evy process.
 Without loss of realism we shall restrict our attention to processes with continuous paths.
 According to a theorem stated in \cite[p.~2]{Harrison2013} and proved in \cite[Chapter~12]{Breiman1968} this means that $u(t)$ must be a Brownian motion with drift, \be du = a_u dt + b_u dW, \elabel{bm_u} \ee where $dW$ is the infinitesimal increment of the Wiener process.

 By arguing backwards we can address concerns regarding the existence of $\bar{r}$.
 If $u$ follows the dynamics specified by \eref{bm_u}, then it is straightforward to show that the limit $\bar{r}$ always exists and takes the value $a$.
 Consequently the decision criterion \eref{max_Du} is equivalent to the optimisation of $\bar{r}$, the time-average growth rate.
 The process $x(t)$ may be chosen such that \eref{bm_u} does not apply for any choice of $u(x)$.
-In this case we cannot interpret expected utility theory dynamically, and such processes are likely to be pathological.
+In this case we cannot interpret EUT dynamically, and such processes are likely to be pathological.

-This gives our central result: \begin{framed} For expected utility theory to be equivalent to optimisation over time, utility must follow an additive stochastic process with stationary increments which, in our framework, we shall take to be a Brownian motion with drift. \end{framed}
+This gives our central result: \begin{framed} For EUT to be equivalent to optimisation over time, utility must follow an additive stochastic process with stationary increments which, in our framework, we shall take to be a Brownian motion with drift. \end{framed}

 This is a fascinating general connection.
 If the physical reason why we observe non-linear utility functions is the non-linear effect of fluctuations over time, then a given utility function encodes a corresponding stochastic wealth process.
 Provided that a utility function $u(x)$ is invertible, \ie provided that its inverse, $x(u)$, exists, a simple application of It\^o calculus to \eref{bm_u} yields directly the SDE obeyed by the wealth, $x$.
 Thus every invertible utility function encodes a unique dynamic in wealth which arises from a Brownian motion in utility.
 This is explored further below.